 Things To Do in Madrid

 If you like museums and historic buildings, you will love Madrid.
 Madrid is home to some world-class museums including the Prado and Reina Sofia, along with the famous Royal Palace.
 Be sure to stroll through Plaza Mayor, a famous square in the city, and grab some coffee or wine and people-watch.
+When I was here, I spent a lot of time wandering around Gran Via and the different neighborhoods and looking at all the architecture.

 El Retiro, Madrid’s famous park, is a perfect place to spend a relaxing afternoon.
 You’ll find lush greenery, gardens, and a few monuments.
 In the evening, you can catch a Flamenco show, which is a style of dance that Madrid is famous for.